Charlotte Coleman

-Charlotte Ninon Coleman (3 April 1968 – 14 November 2001) was an English actress best known for playing Scarlett in the film Four Weddings and a Funeral, Jess in the television drama Oranges Are Not the Only Fruit, and her childhood roles of Sue in Worzel Gummidge and the character Marmalade Atkins.
+Charlotte Ninon Coleman (3 April 1968 – 14 November 2001) was an English actress best known for playing Scarlett in the film Four Weddings and a Funeral (1994) and Jess in the television drama Oranges Are Not the Only Fruit (1990).
+For the former, she was nominated for the BAFTA Film Award for Best Actress in a Supporting Role and, for the latter, she was nominated for the BAFTA TV Award for Best Actress.
+Her childhood roles included Sue in Worzel Gummidge (1979–1981) and the character Marmalade Atkins (1981–1984).

 Early life

 Coleman was the first of two daughters born to actress Ann Beach and Canadian-born television producer Francis Coleman.
 Her younger sister is the actress Lisa Coleman.
 Charlotte was educated at Camden School for Girls, from which she was expelled.
 Outside regular school hours she attended classes at the Anna Scher Theatre School in Islington, north London, because she said she was "too cool" to go to the Brownies.

 At 15, feeling that her upbringing had been too liberal, since her parents "didn't believe in restraint", Coleman enrolled at Dartington Hall School in Devon.
 It was a very progressive school where pupils "didn't have to go to any lessons, so I didn't.
 I spent 15 grand, all my money, and it was just stupid really".
 After this, she attended cookery school.